 Grey, white, and navy blue have the most longevity.
 The colors provide good canvases to whatever evolving trends that will come and go in your home through the years.
 If you wanted to be adventurous but still play it safe go for a black kitchen which is edgy and dramatic but still neutral.

-Rohini Wahi is the News & Shopping Editor for Livingetc and Homes & Gardens magazines.
+Rohini Wahi is Content Editor for Livingetc Online.
 With a decade-long career in the interiors and design industry working as a journalist for premium lifestyle publications then delving deeper into the business as a trend forecaster, Rohini has amassed a wealth of global design knowledge that informs her work.
 She loves a period drama and keeps a tidy home.